The Immunopathology Unit's diagnostic testing includes immunohistochemical, serological studies, flow cytometric analysis and electron microscopy.

 The immunoperoxidase laboratory has taken a leading role in establishing strategies for the use of differentiation antigens in tumor diagnosis and classification and has provided a stimulating influence on the staff members involved in diagnostic pathology.
 This has led to a series of investigative studies and publications in surgical pathology, including hematopoietic, soft tissue and epithelial tumors.
 There has been a substantial increase in the number of immunoperoxidase tests performed in the last several years (approximately 40,000 diagnostic slides in 2009).
 This reflects an increase in surgical pathology cases as well as addition of many new immunoperoxidase stains for the detection of tumor markers.
 The number of tests performed for the detection of hormone receptors (estrogen and progesterone) and for HER-2/c-erbB-2 (HER-2) for breast cancer and gynecological tumors (about 110 cases/month) has also significantly increased and FISH for HER-2 gene amplification is performed in the Diagnostic Molecular Pathology Laboratory on more than 1200 cases per year.

 Immunopathology plays an important role in renal pathology.
 Drs.
-Colvin, Schneeberger and Smith are the staff members of the renal service.
+Colvin and Smith are the staff members of the renal service.
 Mr. Collins assists in the interpretation of immunofluorescence and anti-GBM studies.
 Diagnostic immunofluorescence is performed routinely on all renal biopsies for medical renal disease, mostly glomerulonephritis.
 These studies are followed up by electron microscopy to verify and substructure the complexes.
 An additional immunofluorescence panel has been developed to sub-type amyloid deposits for the renal and cardiovascular surgical pathology services.
 In 1999 Mr. Collins developed a sensitive three-step immunofluorescence technique for the detection of C4d in tissue.
-He along with Dr. Schneeberger and Dr. Colvin were first to report that capillary C4d deposition in renal allograft biopsies is a marker of both acute and chronic humoral rejection and correlated with presence of circulating antibodies to donor-specific HLA class I and class II antigens.
+He and Dr. Eveline Schneeberger and Dr. Colvin were first to report that capillary C4d deposition in renal allograft biopsies is a marker of both acute and chronic humoral rejection and correlated with presence of circulating antibodies to donor-specific HLA class I and class II antigens.
 The C4d assay is now used in transplant centers worldwide in the diagnosis of antibody-mediated rejection of allografts.

 The Immunopathology Unit is a major reference laboratory for the diagnosis of ANCA and anti-GBM autoimmune disease.
 Dr. Niles and Mr. Collins direct the ANCA lab.
 ANCA are detected by indirect immunofluorescence and verified by specific ELISA.
 Autoantibodies against the glomerular basement membrane (anti-GBM or Goodpasture's disease) are detected by Western blot and quantitated by an antigen specific ELISA.